United in Regret

-United in Regret is the second studio album released by the death metal band Arsis.
+United in Regret is the second studio album released by American death metal band Arsis.
 This album has Noah Martin on session bass as opposed to James Malone, and features a guest guitar solo by Emil Werstler of Chimaira and Dååth on "The Things You Said."
 United in Regret received favorable reviews from press worldwide, including The Village Voice, Pop Matters, Metal Review, and Metal Maniacs magazine.

 Track listing

 All songs written by James Malone, except where noted.